 Brigadier F. G. R. Brittorous’s British 234th Brigade from Malta, together with 160 men of the Special Boat Service, 130 men of the Long Range Desert Group, A Company of the 11/Parachute Regiment, and a detachment of the Greek Sacred Band secured the islands of Kos, Kálymnos, Samos, Léros, Symi and Astypálaia, supported by ships of the British and Greek navies.

 This effort was part of the first phase of the British attempt to secure bases in the Dodecanese islands group after Italy, which had occupied the islands since 1912, reached an armistice agreement with the Allies on 8 September 1943 for implementation on the following day.
-The British saw the Dodecanese islands group as possible bases against the German-controlled Balkans.
-The British effort failed as the entire Dodecanese islands group fell to the Germans within two months at the end of a campaign that lasted from 8 September to 22 December, and was one of the last major German victories in the war.
+The British saw the Dodecanese islands group as possible bases against the German-controlled Balkans, but their effort failed as the entire Dodecanese islands group fell to the Germans within two months at the end of a campaign that lasted from 8 September to 22 December and was one of the last major German victories in the war.

 The British losses in this campaign were 4,800 men, 113 aircraft, four cruisers severely damaged, four cruisers moderately damaged, six destroyers sunk, two submarines sunk, and 10 minesweepers and coast defence ships sunk.
 The German losses were 1,184 men and 15 landing craft.